crowdfavorite-mirrors/minimalist-twitter-widget/readme.txt

 5. If you run into API limits use the caching feature to speed up loading and to limit the amount of requests sent to Twitter.

 == Changelog ==

+= 1.4 =
+* Improved displaying of Retweeted tweets in widget.
+* Linkified Hashtags in tweets.

 = 1.3 =
 * The option to decide if Replies and Retweets are shown.